mohiuddinopu/aws_api_ansible/README.md

 		brew install ansible

-	It suggested to run Ansible master server in Linux or Unix machine.
+	It is suggested to run Ansible master server in Linux or Unix machine.
 Installing and running Ansible master in Windows is fairly complex.
 One can follow this tutorial to do so.

 		https://www.jeffgeerling.com/blog/running-ansible-within-windows